Ekanshthegreat/cmpt272-project./README.md

 ## Non-Functional Requirements

-1. The app must be coded in HTML, CSS, and JavaScript.
-TypeScript is allowed.
-2. The MD5 hash shall be used for passcode storage and verification.
+- The MD5 hash shall be used for passcode storage and verification.
-3. You shall use the DOM Storage API to save your data.
+- You shall use the DOM Storage API to save your data.
-4. You shall use the Leaflet maps API with OpenStreetMaps to display the reports.
-Do NOT use MapBox or Google Maps, as they are not free to use.
+- You shall use the Leaflet maps API with OpenStreetMaps to display the reports.
-5. You can use libraries such as Bootstrap or frameworks such as React to help with the design process.

-## Other Info

-- Project is to be done in groups of 5 students each.
-Empty groups are already available on Canvas: just join one of them with your groupmates, or join any of the groups if you don’t have groupmates.
-- The exact designs and workflows are up to you, but please be mindful of usability and creativity: the app should be aesthetically pleasing and intuitive/easy to use.
-- Submit everything in one zip file, including a list of group members and their % share of contribution to the project.
-Each group member is expected to contribute equally (20%), impacting each individual's final project mark.

-### Resources
+### Resources 🔗

 - [Metro Vancouver 9-1-1 Service](https://metrovancouver.org/services/emergency-management/9-1-1-service)
 - [Hashify (MD5)](https://hashify.net/)